C. L. David: Business career

 Due to his legal expertise, David became either advisor or board member of several of the day's leading Danish companies, including the Gyldendal publishing company and the Royal Copenhagen Porcelain Manufactory.
 This allowed him to either invest knowledgeably or negotiate a remuneration package that was in part paid in shares.
 It was this aspect of his life that was far more profitable than his legal career.

 David's most rewarding investment was in a security company, De Forenede Vagtselskaber.
 Under his chairmanship, the company developed its services and footprint outside of Denmark to enable it to become the global facilities management company of today, ISS A/S. Invited to invest post World War I, in the inter-war period David became chairman and drove the company forward by acquiring security companies in Norway and Sweden.
 In 1934, a cleaning company, Det Danske Rengøringsselskab, was spawned from an idea from the then CEO.
 The primary service of security was provided as a person on location.
 So in a change of operations, instead of just watching the building, the "guard" also cleaned it.
 In this way two services were offered at the same time with only one employee, multiplying revenues and profits greatly.

 World War II

 On 9 April 1940, Nazi Germany unleashed Operation Weserübung, the invasion of Denmark.
 Unlike many other Nazi-occupied countries, the Danish institutions continued to function relatively normally until 1943.
 David was allowed to continue his daily life as lawyer and businessman, although because of his partly Jewish heritage, he came under attack from Danish Nazis.

-In 1943, following a series of strikes and sabotage of various strategic assets and military production facilities, the Nazi authorities dissolved the Danish government.
-David chose to flee to neutral Sweden, from where he continued to manage ISS on an operational as well as a strategic level.
+In 1943, following a series of strikes and sabotage of various strategic assets and military production facilities, the occupation authorities dissolved the Danish government.
+David fled to neutral Sweden, from where he continued to manage ISS on an operational and strategic level.